Police search for motive after apparent ‘random’ shooting at Michigan recreation center wounds at least 9 | KRDO

 Community was still reeling from Oxford shooting

-The sheriff called the incident a “gut punch,” and stressed the community is still reeling from the 2021 shooting at a high school in Oxford, just 15 miles north of Rochester Hills.
+Bouchard called Saturday’s incident a “gut punch,” and stressed the community is still reeling from the 2021 shooting at a high school in Oxford, just 15 miles north of Rochester Hills.

-“None of us in this room, in this community or in this country, anticipated going into Father’s Day weekend with this kind of tragedy – that families will be deeply affected by forever,” Bouchard said at a news conference Saturday night.
+“None of us in this room, in this community or in this country, anticipated going into Father’s Day weekend with this kind of tragedy – that families will be deeply affected by forever,” the sheriff said Saturday.

 Gov. Gretchen Whitmer said in a statement on X she is in contact with local officials following the shooting.